coralproject/coralproject-site-2016/about.md

 ![Julia Chan]({{"/images/team/Julia.jpg" | prepend: site.baseurl}})

-### Julia Chan, Project Advisor/Director of Audience at Mother Jones
+### Julia B. Chan, Project Advisor/Director of Audience at Mother Jones
-I'm the Director of Audience at Mother Jones, based in its San Francisco office.
-I previously worked as the Digital Editor at Reveal and The Center for Investigative Reporting.
-I'm a devout music nerd, noodle snob, and dog person.
+I'm the Director of Audience at Mother Jones, where I leads new digital and engagement projects.
+I was previously the digital editor at The Center for Investigative Reporting.
+I also serve on AAJA’s national governing board and founded Journalists of Color, a global community of digitally savvy and diverse journalists.

 ![Marc Lavallee]({{"/images/team/lavallee.jpg" | prepend: site.baseurl}})